Leveraging Self-Supervised Audio-Visual Pretrained Models to Improve Vocoded Speech Intelligibility in Cochlear Implant Simulation: Methods

 Subjective measures used in this study include overall speech quality and word intelligibility.
-The former is determined when subjects are asked to rate the quality of an entire utterance from 1 to 5.
+The former was evaluated following the ITU-T P.808 protocol \cite{naderi2020open}, where subjects were asked to rate the quality of an entire utterance on a 5-point scale.
 The higher the score, the better the perceived quality of the recorded sentence.
-The latter is based on whether subjects can clearly understand individual words in the given sentence.
-Since each utterance contains a total of 10 Chinese characters, a score of 1.0 (=10/10) indicates a complete understanding of each character in the given target sentence.
+The latter is based on whether subjects could clearly understand individual words in the given sentence.
+Since each utterance contains a total of 10 Chinese characters, a score of 1.0 (= 10/10) indicates a complete understanding of each character in the given target sentence.